 Both loxP and lox511 are recognized by Cre recombinase, but lox511 sites can only recombine with other lox511 sites, not with loxP sites.

 When the DNA sequence is flanked by lox sites in opposing orientations, the Cre will invert the sequence between the sites.
 If the DNA sequence is flanked by lox sites in the same orientation, the Cre will excise the sequence.

 By combining the type, number, and orientation of lox sites that surround your genes of interest, a powerful FLEx tool can be created, tailored to your specific scientific needs.

 Inducible Knockout: F. Schnütgen et al. Nature Biotech 2003.
 A directional strategy for monitoring Cre-mediated recombination at the cellular level in the mouse.

 Gene trapping: F. Schnütgen et al. PNAS 2005.
 Genomewide production of multipurpose alleles for the functional analysis of the mouse genome.

 Gene reporter switch: D. Atasoy et al. J Neuroscience 2008.
 A FLEX switch targets Channelrhodopsin-2 to multiple cell types for imaging and long-range circuit mapping.

-The customer will have a permanent, non-exclusive and royalty-free license for the patented and/or proprietary technologies employed to create the rodent model.
-This guarantees the customer full rights to use such a model for any and all R&D purposes.
+You, the customer, has a permanent, non-exclusive and royalty-free license for the patented and/or proprietary technologies employed to create the rodent model.
+This guarantees you full rights to use such a model for any and all R&D purposes.

-The customer also retains ownership of the deliverables and can patent the model developed. genOway will have no claim on the results generated using the model we provide for you.
+You also retain ownership of the deliverables and can patent the model developed. genOway has no claim on the results generated using the model we provide for you.